dib-lab/khmer/doc/introduction.rst

 transformations (abundance filtering and error trimming) and exact transformations (graph-size filtering, to throw away disconnected reads; and partitioning, to split reads into disjoint sets).
 Of these, only partitioning is not constant memory.
-In all cases, the memory required for assembly with Velvet or another de Bruijn graph assembler will be more than the memory required to use our software.
-Our software will not increase the memory required for Velvet, either, although we may not be able to *decrease* the memory required for assembly for every data set.
+In all cases, assembly with Velvet or another de Bruijn graph assembler will require more memory than our software.
+Although we may not be able to *decrease* the memory required for assembly for every data set, our software will never increase the amount of memory required.

 Most of khmer relies on an underlying probabilistic data structure known as a `Bloom filter <http://en.wikipedia.org/wiki/Bloom_filter>`__ (also see